Miniature terrariums are taking the garden world by storm. And terrarium kits make it easier than ever to set up your own little garden under glass.

-Perhaps one of the easiest moss terrariums you'll ever grow, the DIY Terrarium (shown here) has all the supplies you need to put it together in minutes.
+Perhaps one of the easiest terrariums you'll ever grow, the Air Plant Terrarium Kit (shown here) has all the supplies you need to put it together in minutes.

-Moss, potting soil and rocks fit beautifully in a cork-topped jar -- plus a figurine to add an eye-catching element to your mini green world.
+Moss, pebbles, and an air plant fit beautifully in a glass globe -- plus a glittery stone (Fool's Gold) to add an eye-catching element to your mini green world.